apache/spark/docs/integration.rst

 - :ref:`BigQueryValueCheckOperator` : Performs a simple value check using SQL code.
 - :ref:`BigQueryIntervalCheckOperator` : Checks that the values of metrics given as SQL expressions are within a certain tolerance of the ones from days_back before.
 - :ref:`BigQueryCreateEmptyTableOperator` : Creates a new, empty table in the specified BigQuery dataset optionally with schema.
+- :ref:`BigQueryCreateExternalTableOperator` : Creates a new, external table in the dataset with the data in Google Cloud Storage.
 - :ref:`BigQueryOperator` : Executes BigQuery SQL queries in a specific BigQuery database.
 - :ref:`BigQueryToBigQueryOperator` : Copy a BigQuery table to another BigQuery table.
 - :ref:`BigQueryToCloudStorageOperator` : Transfers a BigQuery table to a Google Cloud Storage bucket